 - Blog about Scrapy.
 Tell the world how you're using Scrapy.
-This will help newcomers with more examples and the Scrapy project to increase its visibility. - Report bugs and request features in the issue tracker, trying to follow the guidelines detailed in Reporting bugs below. - Submit patches for new functionality and/or bug fixes.
+This will help newcomers with more examples and the Scrapy project to increase its visibility. - Report bugs and request features in the issue tracker, trying to follow the guidelines detailed in Reporting bugs below. - Submit patches for new functionalities and/or bug fixes.
 Please read Writing patches and Submitting patches below for details on how to write and submit a patch. - Join the Scrapy subreddit and share your ideas on how to improve Scrapy.
-We're always open to suggestions.
+We're always open to suggestions. - Answer Scrapy questions at Stack Overflow.